LuminousXLB/cs5222-lab-fpga/README.md

 ## C. Increasing Pipeline Parallelism by Repartitioning Memories (8 marks)

-If you examine the log from HLS in `vivado_hls.log` you will find the following warning message:
+If you examine the log from HLS in `vitis_hls.log` you will find the following warning message:
 ```
 WARNING: [SCHED 204-69] Unable to schedule 'load' operation ('in_buf_load_2', ./mmult_accel.cpp:79) on array 'in_buf', ./mmult_accel.cpp:32 due to limited memory ports.
 ```